SCIENT·MANIFESTO

 01

-The first inversion
+The first reversal

 The problem does not

-start with technology
+begin with technology

-You do not start
+Do not start

 with technology.

-You start with a rigorous
+Start with a rigorous

 reading of the operation.